Motivation, Empowerment, Alignment, Competence, Structure, Improvement

 – Ellen Grove, Agile Partnership

-Games and Exercises
+Games and Exercises during the training

 All topics include at least one game or exercise where the attendees put into practice the ideas of the course in groups of four to six people.
 The goal is to make sure attendees can apply the topics they learn about next day in their organisation.